Summer is here and isn’t it fabulous!

 What is UV?

 The sun emits radiation.
 Ultra Violet (UV) rays are a form of radiation that is emitted by the sun.
 UV rays are the main cause of sun cancer, sunburn, premature ageing and eye damage.
-UV can literally alter your skins DNA resulting in irreversible damage to your cells.
+This radiation can literally alter your skins DNA resulting in irreversible damage to your cells.

 UV can not be seen, it can not be felt.
 Even on a cloudy day, UV penetrates through the clouds.
 Depending on the type of cloud, potential UV exposure may either be reduced or amplified.
 Cloud coverage cannot be assumed to be safer when determining exposure to UV rays.

 Surfaces such as pavement, water, sand or grass may reflect UV rays increasing exposure.
-Even wearing a hat in the pool, your child could still be exposed to UV damage via the rays being reflected from the waters surface.
+Did you know even wearing a hat in the pool, your child could still be exposed to UV damage.
+The rays can be reflected from the waters surface.

 When is UV exposure safe?